- Guy & Gail

 Drascombe Lugger holidays are ideal for travellers looking for a different sailing holiday, one where you can get back to the basics, where you can be as active as you like – sail some days and perhaps read by the pool the next or take a MTB tour with us – a holiday where your lugger is simply at the bottom of the garden for you to hop on and off whenever you wish.
 Seems perfect to us!

 We arrived on a beautiful, warm, sunny Sunday afternoon.
 There was Yani’s taxi waiting to collect us and we were whisked off to Geni apartments where Phil was waiting to greet us.
-After been shown our rooms it was into Phil’s dory for a short trip to Gialos Taverna for a much needed Meze lunch and cold beer.
+After being shown our rooms it was into Phil’s dory for a short trip to Gialos Taverna for a much needed Meze lunch and cold beer.
 The following day we had instruction on the use and handling of our Lugger “Paxi” and so the weeks adventures could now begin!

 Some of where to go and what to do within the islands is documented in other testimonials, but we would like to include another aspect which, perhaps not everyone gets to see.
 Phil suggested that one evening we take a short taxi ride to go and see “Concrete Bill’s” and Dimitri’s Taverna which is located in the hills above Nydri.
 Phil arrange for Yani’s taxi to collect us for our visit to the pub owned by “Concrete Bill”.
 At this point I should add, he was given the nickname after he built himself a concrete yacht, which he has since sold.